PCOS: From symptoms to self-advocacy. Get the handbook

 • At 1 DPO, it is still possible to conceive since the egg can survive for up to 12-24 hours.
 The chances of conception on this day are about 8%.

-• The day after ovulation, it’s possible that fertilization already occurred.
+• The day after ovulation, it’s possible that fertilization has already occurred.
 But fertilized or not, the egg is making its way toward your uterus via the fallopian tube.

 • Around 1 DPO, you may notice a few symptoms from the release of the egg itself.
 These include ovulation cramping or spotting and increased cervical mucus.